district0x/district-graphql-utils/README.md

 so it can be passed into a graphql-js library.
 It also converts field arguments passed to each resolver function into clj.

+Optionally as a seconds arg you can pass map with `:gql-name->kw` & `:kw->gql-name` for custom name conversion functions.

 ```clojure
 (def root-value (graphql-utils/clj->js-root-value {:a (fn [] {:b 1})}))
 (aget ((aget root-value "a")) "b")